rfencl/ScriptMenu/README.md

 I had avoided learning bash my entire career until I came across the book "The Linux Command Line by William Shotts" is is available as a free download.
 ![image](https://linuxcommand.org/images/lcl2_front_new.png)

+Developers are notoriously egotistical and hate to try new tools.
+If you are comfortable repeating commands using the terminal's history or typing everything over and over again, please feel free to continue doing what is most comfortable for you.
+But trust me when I say that this is the easiest and fastest way to run and re-run scripts that I've found.

 https://sourceforge.net/projects/linuxcommand/

 If you are new to linux and shell scripting, I highly recommend working through this book.